What is THCA? Is it the most abundant molecule in cannabis sativa and hemp plants?

 In fact, there are many, I mean many, who share the same sentiment, such as talking media heads, so-called educated budtenders, and even, our most reliable and obsessed connoisseur friends.

 But, with support from the strong bubble bursting hand of science, we’re here to tell you they couldn’t be more wrong…

 Because contrary to popular belief, a lesser-known cannabinoid easily overshadows THC’s presence in raw marijuana plants, and in fact, has a maternal relationship to it.

 This cannabinoid is known as tetrahydrocannabinolic acid or THCA.

 What is THCA?

-Quite simply, THCA is the most prominent compound found in raw, uncured, living cannabis plants.
+Quite simply, tetrahydrocannabinolic acid is the most prominent compound found in raw, uncured, living cannabis plants.